 Avoid using long and unclear content

-No matter how beautifully and attractive your website popup is designed, it shouldn’t contain too much content.
+No matter how beautiful and attractive your website popup is designed, it shouldn’t contain too much content.
 This can make users get bored and they won’t be interested in checking the content of your popup.
 If a website popup opens up with a lot of unclear content, no one will read it and you won’t get the result you desire.
+Avoid popup mistakes like this.

 Let’s say you have a subscription popup, asking your visitors to subscribe to your newsletter.